Find a DoctorPatient Portal

 Schedule an EVO ICL Consultation in Houston–Clear Lake

 EVO ICL offers a long-lasting, tissue-preserving alternative to LASIK for patients with thin corneas, higher prescriptions, or chronic dry eye.
-If you’re ready to explore your vision correction options, our CLS Health ophthalmologists can help determine whether EVO ICL is the right fit for your eyes and lifestyle.
+If you’re ready to explore your vision correction options.
+At CLS Health Eye Care Center — Clear Lake, our ophthalmologists can help determine whether EVO ICL is the right fit for your eyes and lifestyle.

 Book your consultation today with an ophthalmologist in Webster and take the next step toward sharper, clearer vision.